oodebe/oodebe/README.md

 * [UUID Module of Node] (https://github.com/broofa/node-uuid)
 * [Cluster Module of Node] (https://github.com/LearnBoost/cluster)
 * [Connect Module of Node] (https://github.com/senchalabs/connect)
+## Functions

+### loadScript
+   Load a file and return it's contents as an object <br/> Input : request, callback <br/> request :input parameter by GET or POST

+### execScript
+  Execute a script
+  Input : request, callback <br/> request :input parameter by GET or POST

+### saveScript
+  If file overwrite!=checked create else update
+  Save the script.
+  Input : request, callback <br/> request :input parameter by GET or POST

+### deleteScript
+  Delete a script.
+  Input : query, callback <br/>
+  query : input parameter by GET or POST  <br/>

+### getScripts
+   Get all script in a folder and add data in results .
+   Input : file,results,callback <br/>
+   file : directory name in which all files are to be traversed. <br/> results : array in which result of the files will be stored.

+### sortScripts
+   Sort the scrips.
+   Input : query, callback  <br/> query : input parameter by GET or POST
+### newuser
+   Register a new user to oodebe.
+   Input : user, callback <br/>
+   user : data of user in json which we want to store.

+### authuser
+   Check authentication of user .

+   Input : request, user, callback <br/> request : http request  <br/> user : input parameter by GET or POST
+### logout
+   Destroy the session
+Input : query , request ,responsehttp <br/> query : input parameter by GET or POST <br/> request : http.server request parameter of callback <br/>
+responsehttp: http.server response parameter of callback

+### fileprocess
+   Send file to http if command is not defined.
+   Input : request, responsehttp <br/>
+   Output :  return the file with http respnse .

+### savefile
+ Save the script.
+  Input : request, callback <br/> request :input parameter by GET or POST

+### jsoncurl
+   Send curl request ot REST Server
+   Input : burl, bdata, callback <br/> burl : url of the curl <br/> bdata : data to send with curl request

+### parseInputParamters
+ Parse the input parameter (string) by \n and first occurence of =  <br/> Output : json <br/>
+ Input : dataparaminput (input parameter request.paraminput) <br/>

+ ### processquery
+   Used to process each command requested by user .
+   Input : query , request ,responsehttp <br/> query : input parameter by GET or POST <br/> request : http.server request parameter of callback <br/>
+   responsehttp: http.server response parameter of callback

+### writeLog
+   Write to the file.
+   Input : file, string, flag, mode, skipDate <br/> file : Name of the file <br/> string : content of file <br/> flag : e.g. 'a' for apped mode <br/> mode : e.g. 755 <br/> skipDate : Date which is to skip

 ## Configuration Variables